A Guide to Anti-Money Laundering for Crypto Firms

 - Watch lists

-However, while anti-fraud and anti-money laundering departments both function to detect and prevent crime, and use similar methods, they differ in their reasons for doing so.
+However, while anti-fraud and anti-money laundering departments both function to detect and prevent financial crime, and use similar methods, they differ in their reasons for doing so.
 On one hand, fraud departments function to directly address criminal activity and protect organizations from immediate and potentially significant financial losses.
 On the other hand, anti-money laundering departments focus on regulatory compliance and the need to protect the financial system itself — goals which, unlike anti-fraud efforts, do not tend to directly benefit an organization financially.

 The difference between AML and anti-fraud is often reflected in commercial attitudes towards the two processes and the internal cultures that develop around them.
-In a commercial context, anti-fraud may be perceived as a more cost-effective measure for firms because its impact can be easily quantified in financial terms: by preventing fraud, firms protect their profits.
+In a commercial context, anti-fraud may be perceived as a more cost-effective measure for firms because its impact can be easily quantified in financial terms: by preventing fraud and money laundering, firms protect their profits.
 On the other hand, the anti-money laundering process often has a more difficult time demonstrating its value because it primarily protects the financial system rather than a single firm, and only protects from hypothetical financial loss given the possibility of future noncompliance fines.

 The causal connection between fraud and money laundering can inform the process that firms use to detect and prevent those crimes.
 If a customer makes a deposit with a suspected fraudulent check, for example, a fraud department must protect itself by investigating and establishing that the funds are real and that there is no risk of financial loss to the firm it works for.
 That process might involve requesting information from the customer or any associated financial institutions.